How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action

 In the following we consider the mixture of finite mixture model (MFM), a name coined by \citet{Miller+Harrison:2018} following \citet{Richardson+Green:1997}.
 The MFM is a hierarchical finite mixture model where a prior on the number of components $K$ is included.
 We focus on the MFM, because the Bayesian analysis of the MFM results in an a-posteriori distribution of the number of data clusters $K_+$ as well as an a-posteriori distribution of partitions $\mathcal{C}$.
 These are both core components of a Bayesian cluster analysis to address the questions how many data clusters there are in the data set and how the observations should be grouped into these data clusters.

-Note that in our analyses of the MFM, we make a crucial distinction between $K$, the number of components in the mixture distribution, and $K_+$, the number of \textit{filled} components, to which observations are actually assigned given the partition which groups the observations.
-However, only a filled component corresponds to a data cluster.
+Note that in our analyses of the MFM, we make a crucial distinction between $K$, the number of components in the mixture distribution, and $K_+$, the number of \textit{filled} components, to which observations are actually assigned.
+Only a filled component corresponds to a data cluster.
 This implies that, when estimating the number of clusters in the data, the posterior of $K_+$ is of interest, rather than the posterior of $K$.
+Previously, \citet{Nobile:2004} already differentiated between $K$ and $K_+$ when analyzing finite mixture distributions.
+Also \citet{McCullagh+Yang:2008} made the distinction between clusters in the population ($K$) and clusters in the observed sample ($K_+$) and noted that usually a data set contains little information about the clusters in the population, while being more informative regarding the number of clusters in the data set.
 We will thus not only investigate the prior on $K$, but also explicitly inspect the prior on $K_+$, which is induced by the prior on $K$ and the prior on the mixture weights.